mjenior/promptpal/README.md

     Several built-in options are available, refer to README for details Default is assistant model : str
-    ChatGPT model to interact with
+    LLM to use in queiries.
     Default is gpt-4o-mini
 chain_of_thought : bool
     Include chain of thought enforcement in user prompt.